 Why this works:

-Curiosity – This opens a loop and makes you want to know what this one thing is.
+Curiosity – This opens a loop and makes you want to know what this lie is.
+It also makes you feel like you’re getting in on a secret.

-How you can use this framework: Tell your audience that you achieved a goal by doing “this one thing”.
+How you can use this framework: Tell your audience about a lie in your niche that nobody talks about.

 Examples of this framework in action: